 Whether you are looking for a widely transparent workplace with subtle private elements, or want to infuse your space with your brand and culture with bright, bold graphics and film, there is a movable wall system to meet your need.
-Some systems, like lalinea by Maars, boast an incredibly low profile and near-seamless glass expanses for a sleek, elegant look.
+Butt-glazing (like with Lite Scale glazing) offers wider expanses of glass for a sleek, elegant look.

 8. Technology Integration | How important is it that the wall accommodate the latest technology?

-Some modular systems (like V.I.A. and lalinea) specialize in integrating all different kinds of technology within the wall, including LED lighting to support videoconferencing.
+Some modular systems (like V.I.A.) specialize in integrating all different kinds of technology within the wall, including LED lighting to support videoconferencing.
 This creates a sleek, modern aesthetic while maintaining proper venting and maintenance access for the devices.
-Unitized systems (like Privacy Wall and Horizon) don’t enable you to integrate within the wall, but do offer surface-mount options.
+Unitized systems (like Privacy Wall) don’t enable you to integrate within the wall, but do offer surface-mount options.

 9. Sustainability | How important is well-being and environmental protection?

 If you care about protecting the environment, then I have good news – all of the movable wall systems you might consider are much better for the planet and for your employees than traditional construction!
 Look at how much recycled content is in the system you are considering, whether it can be recycled at the end of its long life, and whether it is free of PVCs POCs and off-gassing.